CameronHonis/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+"const newRoll..." is where closure is used to randomize the scope everytime its executed.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The output log format will always be the same, the newRoll portion of the output could change.
 c.
 What is the lexical scope of `newRoll`?
+Line 49 - "return function(){}"

 ### Task 2c - Exit Ticket